When to see a doctor for erectile dysfunction: A guide for men

 Medications

-Oral medications like sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra) work by increasing blood flow to the penis, helping achieve and maintain an erection.
+Oral medications like sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra) work by increasing blood flow to the penis, helping to achieve and maintain an erection.
 They are taken 30 to 60 minutes before sexual activity and are effective for most men.

 Psychological therapy